xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/innerdirdatamodel.md

 </td><td>

-Constructs a new instance of the `InnerDirDataModel` class
+Constructs a new inner folder reference data model from XML.

 </td></tr>